London lifestyle & travels with kids and babies

-The suite was also just by the second swimming pool, an adults mostly infinity pool, so often baby naps time would just pop out for a 20 minutes and swim in peace.
+The suite was also just by the second swimming pool, an adults mostly infinity pool, so often baby naps time, I would just pop out for a 20 minutes and swim in peace.

-Wide relaxation area outside and inside just above the restaurant plus another bar with areas overlooking the beach – 1 level up for guests not willing to muddle in the sand.
+One other feature we appreciated were Grecotel common areas – bare and mostly white and turquoise – joy to the eyes and perfect to chill.
+Wide relaxation area outside and inside just above the main restaurant plus another bar with areas overlooking the beach – 1 level up for guests not willing to muddle in the sand.

-The restaurant gets rather busy lunch and early dinners, with maitre running around to please the guests and keep an eye on stuff.
-Buffets were nice, always Greek specialities and fresh fish, fresh fruit and vegetables always in abundance.
+The restaurant got rather busy lunch and early dinners, with the maitre running around to please the guests.
+Buffets were nice, tones of Greek specialities and fresh fish, fruit and vegetables in abundance.

-As expected, plenty of parents with babies but also some couples only, a mix of Europeans and few Russians, all though aiming for best possible taste.
-Wi fi working okish, though a bit problematic when walking around.
+As we expected, plenty of parents with babies but also some couples only, a mix of Europeans and few Russians.
+Wifi working okish, though a bit problematic when walking around.
 The kids & grown ups pool, as expected, very popular.